DouniaBK/Welcome-to-Algeria/README.md

 ## information

- * This section helps the user prepare seamlessly for the trip with useful and clear informations/instructions about the different aspects of traveling to Algeria such as the necessary visa procedure and in the desert such camping, food, hygiene and so on.
+ * This section helps the user prepare seamlessly for the trip with useful and clear informations/instructions about the different aspects of traveling to Algeria such as the necessary visa procedure and in the desert such camping, food, hygiene and so on
  * The images included give a clear picture to what the user might expect during the roadtrip
- * A list of fun activities has also been added to encourage the user to book the trip .
+ * A list of fun activities has also been added to encourage the user to book the trip

 ## Contact

  ### About us section
-  * a brief description of the expertese of the team welcoming and guiding the travelers in the desert to insure their safety and satisfaction.
+  * a brief description of the expertese of the team welcoming and guiding the travelers in the desert to insure their safety and satisfaction
   * Minimal, transparent and professional design to inspire trust in the expert team organizing this roadtrip

  ### Contact us section
   * A simple form with minimalistic yet professional easthetic for a trustworthy impression of the agency
   * A radio button with a newsletter option to keep the user/customer informed about valuable and relevant promotions
-  * Once the send button is pressed, the user is redirected to a page with a short thank you message.
+  * Once the send button is pressed, the user is redirected to a page with a short thank you message

 # Technologies